 We’re at point #8 and already some of you will have yelled angrily at the screen that “NONE OF THIS APPLIES TO ME”.

 Maybe this is true, but most likely you’re just being stubborn or defensive.
 You’re set in your ways, can’t teach an old dog new tricks etc … Well, stop it.

 You opened this article because it identified a problem that is affecting you.
 If you are claiming to be a hard gainer, then something that you are doing is wrong.

-Last week you were following a 5×5 program, but this week its German Volume Training, which you will follow until you get bored, or don’t feel that your results are coming quick enough, and then you will ditch in favour if circuit training, or your friend’s bodybuilding program that he printed off the internet.
+Last week you were following a 5×5 program, but this week its German Volume Training, which you will follow until you get bored.
+Then if you don’t feel that your results are coming quick enough, then you will ditch in favour if circuit training.
+Or prhaps your friend’s bodybuilding program that he printed off the internet.